conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 ## Conan new with templates

 A less advanced feature but still quite useful when creating new recipes is the new ``--template`` flag for the ``conan new`` command.
-The template files support ninja syntax and the only variables available at this moment are the ``name`` and the ``version`` of the package.
+The template files support jinja syntax and the only variables available at this moment are the ``name`` and the ``version`` of the package.

 Conan will look for template files in the folder ``~/.conan/templates`` or will use an absolute path pointing to a template file.